alexvasilikop/Rotifer_phylogeny/README.md

 # Rotifer_phylogeny
-custom scripts used in the article rotifer phylogeny
+custom scripts used to infer the syndermatan/rotiferan phylogeny